Sambir

 • Fresh seasonal fruits every evening after dinner.

-• Lights snacks such as Cookies every day.
+• Light snacks such as Cookies every day.

 • Assistance for emergency Rescue.